aduros/flambe/README.md

 Building
 --------

-Flambe uses bleeding edge features in haXe, so you'll probably need a nightly build if you want to try it out.
-This requirement will be removed once haXe 2.09 is released.

-Pick up [Waf](https://code.google.com/p/waf/), cd into one of the [demos](https://github.com/aduros/flambe-demos), and:
+Make sure you have Haxe 2.09, pick up [Waf](https://code.google.com/p/waf/), cd into one of the [demos](https://github.com/aduros/flambe-demos), and:

     waf configure --debug
     waf install